boltKrank/ps_homework/Basics_four_scope.md

 - OVERRIDING: Variables passed in at the node classifier can't be overridden.
 If they are not passed in Puppet will use Hiera lookup and then result to the default if available.
 Otherwise it will be an undefined variable.

 - CHECKS AND ADVANTAGES: The advantage of things being input via the console is that they are easy to look up and see via classification groups.
 Also, you can query these results via the PuppetDB API.
 At the moment, if data-types are specified, then Puppet will make sure the inputted value isn't blank, and matches such a type, or in some cases such as String - converting the inputted value to that type.

+## Disadvantages of using node classifier compared to site.pp:

+1. Site.pp is text, and can be used with a version control system, whereas node classifier is DB based.
+2. In site.pp anything defined outside the node declarations is treated like a global default, which can be useful in some situations, this functionality isn't possible via node classifier.